CircuitChaos/qmx-contest/README.md

 * Allow remapping of keys
 * Text entry is handled very poorly, basically the only way to clear entered text is Ctrl-U. Using readline() would be much better
 * When sending text, show information about characters that couldn't be mapped to Morse
-* Some smarter handling of a remote callsign – like: enter callsign, automatically send: "&lt;callsign&gt; 5NN &lt;xchg&gt;", and log this QSO
+* Some smarter handling of a remote callsign – to set it as the current callsign (inserted into presets, checked against the log), or even: enter callsign, automatically send: "&lt;callsign&gt; 5NN &lt;xchg&gt;", and log this QSO
+* Time freeze mode before logging (so we can listen to the QSO again and log it at proper time)
+* Log editing (at least last entry)
+* Log into Cabrillo in uppercase
+* Add frequency presets, or at least one default frequency (set from CLI)
+* Info about number of QSOs in log
+* Mute function
+* Info about bad command key pressed
+* Reloading of log file
+* Generally: log file submenu
+* More Q-codes in presets (at least „QRL?”)
 * Add some dummy mode to be able to run the program without QMX
+* Maybe add support for hamlib and other rigs via it
 * Sort this TODO list, set priorities – right now it's chaotic
 * Add some license